ccchow/fsdp_qwen/README.md

 See `instruction.md` for a complete walkthrough and more details on dataset preparation.

+## Unique Samples Per Rank

+When running on multiple GPUs, ensure that each rank receives a different slice of the dataset.
+A simple approach is to rely on the `datasets` streaming API and provide a distinct `seed` for each process (e.g. derive it from `accelerator.process_index`).
+Proper shuffling of the data is important for the DiLoCo optimizer to converge.

 ## Sanity Check

 To verify that your environment and dependencies are working, you can run a very